Using XLA tooling

 Running HLO snippets with SPMD support: multihost_hlo_runner

 Multihost HLO runner is a very similar tool, with the caveat that it supports SPMD, including cross host communication.
-A typical invocation looks like:
+See Multi-Host HLO Runner for details.

 Running passes/stages of HLO compilation: hlo-opt